Data-Laur/operational-reliability-dashboard/README.md

 - **Visualization:** Altair (Declarative Statistical Visualization)
 - **Data Pipeline:** Custom Regex-based CSV parsing and longitudinal retention analysis.

+## System Design & Optimization:

+Inference Latency: Optimized data loading via pandas with explicit dtypes to reduce memory overhead.

+Agentic Readiness: Structured the data pipeline to support future integration with LLM-based sentiment analysis agents.

 ## 📝 Data Governance & Sample Selection
 To ensure the highest level of Data Integrity, this audit utilizes a verified sample of 190 text-based reviews—representing 100% of the qualitative data accessible for external export.
 While the host platform tracks 319 total ratings and 561 lifetime tasks, I chose to isolate the text reviews to perform a deeper longitudinal study of client sentiment and operational reliability.
 This methodology allows for a transparent 'subject matter expert' deep dive while maintaining strict compliance with the data available through platform constraints.

+Note: The raw taskrabbit_reviews.csv is excluded from this public repository to maintain strict PII compliance.
+A template.csv is provided to demonstrate the required schema for the data pipeline."

 ## ♿ Accessibility (A11y) & Inclusive Design
 This project was built with a "Privacy & Inclusion First" mindset: